kshannon-ucsd/dsc40a/pages/syllabus.md

 #### Lecture Class Time

 We have found that students like to have as many example problems worked out for them in this class.
 So, I have turned the scheduled lecture time into an interactive problem-solving session.
 We will work on practice problems, that are more difficult than exam problems, step-by-step together.
-We will also work through several code demos to provide context and examples of the theory.

 **Lecture is not required, but highly recommended and incentivized with extra credit opportunities**